KSAH-42/RabbitOM/README.md

 ➡️ Next arrival things:

+* Adding support of H264
-* Adding support video encoder for rendering H265 using C++ and WRL
+* Adding support video encoder for rendering H265 using C++ WRL or COM/ATL
 * Onvif integration will comes with deep integration events support, ptz, io, config, discovery, etc..

 # How to receive raw rtp packets using the rtsp client ?